aleksanteril/hardware_project/readme.md

 ---
 ### Good to know
+Remember to pull the dependant pico-lib submodule with the command `git submodule update --init`

 The device can be connected to a WI-FI and a MQTT broker by editing the config in settings.txt.
 Original device was a Raspberry Pi Pico using a custom protoboard with hardware peripherals made by Metropolia

 ---